-Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. ^(Core) Background and Intent: Core faculty members are critical to the success of fellow education.
+Background and Intent: Core faculty members are critical to the success of fellow education.
 They support the program leadership in developing, implementing, and assessing curriculum, mentoring fellows, and assessing fellows' progress toward achievement of competence in and the independent practice of the specialty.
 Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
 Core faculty members may also be selected for their specific expertise and unique contribution to the program.
 Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
 Core faculty members provide clinical teaching and supervision of fellows, and also participate in non-clinical activities related to fellow education and program administration.
 Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.

-II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) In addition to the program director, there must be at least two core faculty members certified in medical oncology by the ABIM or the AOBIM. ^(Core)
+II.B.4.a) Core faculty members must be designated by the program director.
+(Core) ll.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) II.B.4.c) To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least four core faculty members, inclusive of the program director, who are certified in pediatric cardiology by the ABP, or who have other qualifications acceptable to the Review Committee.
+(Core) II.C.
+Program Coordinator II.C.1.

-Subspecialty Background and Intent: The program must have a minimum number of ABIM- or AOBIM-certified medical oncology faculty members who devote significant time to teaching, supervising, and advising residents, and working closely with the program director.
-One way the medical oncology-certified faculty members can demonstrate they are devoting a significant portion of their effort to resident education is by dedicating an average of 10 hours per week to the program.

-II.B.4.d) For programs approved for more than four fellows, there must be at least one core faculty member certified in medical oncology by the ABIM or the AOBIM for every 1.5 fellows. ^(Core) II.B.4.e) At a minimum, the required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated minimum of .1 FTE for educational and administrative responsibilities that do not involve direct patient care. ^(Core)

-II.C.
-Program Coordinator

-II.C.1.
 There must be a program coordinator.
-(Core)

-II.C.2.
-The program coordinator must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core)

-II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
-Additional administrative support must be provided based on the program size as follows: ^(Core)
+(Core) II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)

-Number of Approved Fellow Positions Minimum FTE Required for Coordinator Support Additional Aggregate FTE Required for Administration of the Program
+Number of Approved Minimum FTE

+Fellow Positions

-1-3 .3 0
+1-3 0.3

-4-6 .3 .2
+4-6 0.5

-7-9 .3 .38
+7-9 0.68

-10-12 .3 .44
+10-12 0.74

-13-15 .3 .50
+13-15 0.8

-16-18 .3 .56
+16-18 0.86